sjdv1982/seamless/silk.md

 Default: False

 ### infer_recursive
 Arrays and objects are tree structures.
 If a value is assigned to the array or object, walk the entire tree of the assigned value and add a schema for each item.
+This is done for arrays if "infer_array" is true, and for objects if
+"infer_object" is true.
 Default: False

 ### binary_validation